-One of my latest clients, Wanda, owns a holiday rental place in Argentina and she was struggling to get bookings online.
+A while back I was working with a client who owns a holiday rental place in Argentina and she was struggling to get bookings online.
 So she got in touch with me and asked for advice.
 After listening to her, I asked her: “So what is your differentiator?”.
-She wasn’t really sure so we decided to work together on this very specific aspect of her business.
+She wasn’t really sure so we decided to do some work around this very specific aspect of her business.

 I told her that in order to get more bookings, she needed to work on her online branding through the creation of a blog and also combine it with social media marketing strategies.
 Her first reaction was, “what am I going to write about?
-After all, it is only a rental flat in a town 300km away from Buenos Aires, the capital of Argentina”.
+After all, I’ve only got one flat to rent out to tourists in this part of Argentina”.

 So I gave her this great marketing example about Differentiation that I had read about earlier.

 It is the story of a taxi driver who created a very successful business with his own taxi.
 He was struggling to make a living as a driver and didn’t like the attitude of other drivers he was competing against at the airport stand, they were grumpy and didn’t care much about their look or the look of their cab.

 One day after hearing on the radio a talk by Wayne Dyer, a personal growth guru, he understood that if he wanted to succeed in his business, he had to differentiate himself from the others.